Klinker195/I-eats/README.md

-# I-eats 🚚🗺️ (Graph-Oriented Logistics Simulation - CLI, C / Windows)
+# I-eats 🚚 (Graph-Oriented Logistics Simulation - CLI - Windows)

 > **I-eats** is a *finished* academic / learning project: a Windows console (CLI) simulation of a multi-role logistics network set on a set of **islands connected by bridges**.
 Users log in either as **Customer** (placing resource orders originating from islands) or **Driver** (fulfilling and navigating orders).
 The core engine models islands and bridges as a **graph with capacity constraints**, persisting data in simple file-based storage ("*.isle" data plus credential archives).